International Computers Limited: Personal computers

 In 1983, ICL followed up with more designs licensed from Rair, also using the 8085, and running CP/M and MP/M. The Models 15, 25, 26 and 35 broadly superseded the earlier models, utilising a faster 8085A processor that could be upgraded to the 8088 processor.
 They supported RAM expansion up to 512 KB, increased the base provision of serial ports to four and permitted eight on any model, increased the floppy and hard drive storage capacity, and introduced disk caching and RAM disk functionality.
 A Model 36 followed in 1984 at the top of the range, fitted with an 8088 processor as standard and supporting Concurrent CP/M. 1985 saw another Rair-derived product, the ICL Quattro, a multi-user system employing a single 8086 processor and 8087 floating-point coprocessor, running Concurrent CP/M, and supporting multiple serial terminals.

-ICL licensed other external designs, adopting the basic design of the Sinclair QL for its One Per Desk (1984), whose interoperability with contemporary systems rested largely on the bundled Psion Xchange software.
+ICL licensed other external designs, obtaining exclusive marketing rights for the Three Rivers Computer Corporation PERQ workstation, along with design and manufacturing involvement in PERQ products.
+At the lower end of the market, the company adopted the basic design of the Sinclair QL for its One Per Desk (1984), whose interoperability with contemporary systems rested largely on the bundled Psion Xchange software.
+Despite interest from ICL's management in developing a lower cost version of the PERQ for the office automation market, the company's office systems division were reportedly "not too keen" on the PERQ, being invested in the One Per Desk and other existing office system products.
+Consequently, ICL marketed the PERQ as a scientific workstation.

 ICL also supplied British Telecom with various models in its Merlin range of electronic office products, starting in 1983 with the M2226 small business computer, M1100 terminal, and M3300 communicating word processor, all offering connectivity features.
 The M2200 series was augmented with the low-end M2215 in 1984.
 In 1985, the One Per Desk joined these models in the BT Merlin portfolio as the Merlin Tonto.